Best Online Master’s Degrees in: Nurse Practitioner

 The best online master’s degree in nurse practitioner for value is Georgetown University, which offers an online Master of Science in Nursing (MSN) with a family nurse practitioner specialization.
 The annual return on investment (ROI) at the university was 8.9%, according to PayScale.com’s 2012 ROI Rankings.
 That percentage went up to 11.4% for students who received financial aid.
 In addition, Georgetown University was ranked among the nation’s 50 best value national universities, according to U.S. News & World Report, which takes into account an institution’s quality and net cost of attendance for students receiving an average amount of financial aid.

 Kaplan University, which offers an online Master of Science in Nursing with specialization in adult gerontology nurse practitioner or family nurse practitioner, wins the award for best online master’s degree in nurse practitioner for flexibility.
 The university received an A+ in academic flexibility from College Prowler and CliffsNotes.
-Kaplan is committed to helping working adults earn an advanced degree on their own schedules, and the online program allows students to access their courses at any time of the day or night from any location with Internet access.
-In addition, students can complete practicum experiences at the healthcare organization or school of their choice, according to the program website.
+Kaplan University is committed to helping working adults earn an advanced degree on their own schedules, and the online program allows students to access their courses at any time of the day or night from any location with Internet access.
+In addition, students can complete practicum experiences at the healthcare organization or school of their choice.

 Georgetown University wins the award for best online master’s degree in nurse practitioner for career support because of the wide array of career services it offers, including career counseling, employment advising, career workshops, mock interviews, on-campus interviewing, and more, according to the university’s Career Education Center.
 One of the center’s most useful online services include the Hoya Career Connection, which allows students to create a profile, post a resume, search for jobs and internships, and apply for positions.
 This service includes access to the iNet Internship Network, where students from seven top universities, including Georgetown, MIT, NYU, and Rice, have access to internship opportunities in a variety of industries in different locations.
 In addition, the center provides the Alumni Career Network and extensive research tools for the job hunt.